 She asked the company which bad words were forbidden on such boards.
 The residents of Ebbing are still outraged, the Chief is popular in town.
 Because Bill Willoughby (Woody Harrelson) doesn’t quite fit into this police station, where racist and sexist slurs are the order of the day and Deputy Dixon (Sam Rockwell) can’t contain his aggressive temper, especially not towards black people.

 Or the scene with the priest.
 He sits at the kitchen table with Mildred, soothes her son, who is being bullied at school because of his mother, and begins to speak to her conscience.
-If only she could come to church more often… Mildred interrupts him; quietly but firmly she draws his attention to the American legal situation.
+If only she might come to church more often… Mildred interrupts him; quietly but firmly she draws his attention to the American legal situation.
 It’s a criminal offense to be a member of the Crips or the Bloods on the streets of LA, isn’t it, Father?
 And his own gang, even those with extra club colors and clubhouses, abuse altar boys.
 The pastor is also complicit, as are the LA gang members.
-Frances McDormand’s monologue about the Church’s complicity in the abuse of minors is worth watching this film in itself.
+Frances McDormand’s monologue regarding the Church’s complicity in the abuse of minors is worth watching this film in itself.

 Silent cartels and violence